loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 console.log(gen.next().value); // 2
 ```

-Generator function are prefixed with a `*`.
+Generator functions are prefixed with a `*`.
-`yield` may recall you Scala for comprehension.
+`yield` may remind you of Scala for comprehension.
 This keyword is used to produce an element in the generator.
-`yield*` is used to call another generator.
+`yield*` is used to append elements from another generator.

-Note : you call also get values as an array with this syntax :

 ### Destructuring